Olivia de Havilland: 1938–1940: Movie stardom

+During the late 1930s, de Havilland made appearances on radio programs such as Hollywood Hotel.
+Decades later, one of the regular actresses on that show, Lurene Tuttle, stated in an interview that de Havilland even did the voice of a dog when she guest-starred.

+The soundman was supposed to do a little yipping, yappy dog, like a terrier.
+He sounded like a Newfoundland dog or something, and the director kept saying "That won't do."
+So, Olivia de Havilland was sitting next to me, and she says, "I can do a very good dog."
+And I said, "Well, I don't think they'll let you do a dog.
+This is an audience show; you're a star, you can't do a dog."
+And Olivia says, "I'm going to do it."
+So she went over to the director, went into the booth and said, "I'd like to try doing this dog for you."
+So, they put her behind the screen, and she went on the show, and she did that yipping dog."

 In early 1940, de Havilland refused to appear in several films assigned to her, initiating the first of her suspensions from the studio.
 She did agree to play in Curtis Bernhardt's musical comedy drama My Love Came Back (1940) with Jeffrey Lynn and Eddie Albert, who played a classical music student turned swing jazz bandleader.
 De Havilland played violinist Amelia Cornell, whose life becomes complicated by the support of a wealthy sponsor.
 Bosley Crowther of The New York Times described the film as "a featherlight frolic, a rollicking roundelay of deliciously pointed nonsense", finding that de Havilland "plays the part with pace and wit".

-That same year, de Havilland was re-united with Flynn in their sixth film together, Michael Curtiz's Western adventure Santa Fe Trail, set against the backdrop of abolitionist John Brown's radical anti-slavery attacks in the days leading up to the American Civil War.
+That same year, de Havilland was reunited with Flynn in their sixth film together, Michael Curtiz's Western adventure Santa Fe Trail, set against the backdrop of abolitionist John Brown's radical antislavery attacks in the days leading up to the American Civil War.
 The mostly fictional story follows West Point cadets J. E. B. Stuart and George Armstrong Custer, played by Flynn and Ronald Reagan, respectively, as they make their way west, both vying for the affections of Kit Carson Halliday.
 Playing Kit in a provocative, tongue-in-cheek manner, de Havilland creates a character of real substance and dimension, according to Tony Thomas.
 Following its world premiere on December 13, 1940, at the Lensic Theater in Santa Fe, New Mexico, which was attended by cast members, reporters, the governor, and over 60,000 fans, Santa Fe Trail became one of the top-grossing films of 1940.
 After accompanying Flynn on the well-publicized train ride to Santa Fe, de Havilland was unable to attend the premiere because she had been diagnosed with appendicitis that morning and rushed into surgery.